-The Fitzroy Legal Service Inc. incorporates the Darebin Community Legal Centre.
+The Fitzroy Legal Service Inc. is a merger of the Darebin Community Legal Centre and Fitzroy Legal Service.

 Do you want to learn about the law yourself?
 Read The Law Handbook.